Xinglab/IRIS-long/README.md

 ### Data visualization and analysis

-A sub-command is used to visualize process results.
+This sub-command is used to visualize process results.
 The command can start from results generated from previous step, and it will finally generate bar-graph figures for both isoform proportion and isoform abundance (CPM) in a gene, as well as the transcript structure figures for all involved isoforms in a gene.

 Our script can be run as follows: